Goldman execs win dismissal of mortgage, TARP lawsuit

 The case is In re: Goldman Sachs Mortgage Servicing Shareholder Derivative Litigation, U.S. District Court, Southern District of New York, No. 11-04544.

-(Reporting by Jonathan Stempel in New York; Editing by Gerald E. McCormick, Richard Chang and Matthew Lewis)
+(Reporting By Jonathan Stempel in New York; Editing by Gerald E. McCormick and Richard Chang)